Cramping After IUI: Is It Normal?

 This is a sign that you consult your doctor immediately and report all your symptoms.
 Note that any fertility procedure like IUI or IVF processes needs special care from start to end.

-If this cramping continues to increase and along with that, if you observe any abnormal vagina discharge, fever, heaving bleeding, or extreme pain, contact your doctor as soon as possible.
+If this cramping continues to increase, and if you observe any abnormal vagina discharge, fever, heaving bleeding, or extreme pain, contact your doctor as soon as possible.

 Conclusion:

 At Sahyadri Hospital, we have experienced and expert fertility doctors.
-Whenever you need expert advice or a consultation on your Infertility issue, you can always consider our hospital to get safe and successful treatment.
+Whenever you need specialist advice or a consultation on your Infertility issue, you can always consider our hospital for safe and successful treatment.

 Patient Feedback